gridsmartercities/python-serverless-template/README.md

     - In the *Primary source webhook events* section, click the external webhook link to go to GitHub.
     - In the *Which events would you like to trigger this webhook?* select *Let me select individual events.* and tick the *Pull requests* box only.
     - Click on *Update webhook* at the bottom.
+- If you have a Stg account, run the setup stack there in the same way you ran the stack in the dev account but with these value differences:
+    - In the *Parameters* section, enter the same values as in "dev", except:
+        - "stg" as environment.
+        - The value of "Related Account Id" is the AWS Account Id of your Prod account.
 - Update the *stg* webhook in Github to trigger the AWS codebuild on Push to the master branch only.
     - Follow the instructions in the previous point, but for the *stg* codebuild project and webhook.
     - In the *Which events would you like to trigger this webhook?* select *Just the push event* option.
     - Click on *Update webhook* at the bottom.
+- If you have a Prod account, run the setup stack there in the same way you ran the stack in the dev account but with these value differences:
+    - In the *Parameters* section, enter the same values as in "dev", except:
+        - "prod" as environment.
+        - The value of "Related Account Id" is the AWS Account Id of your Stg account.
+- Note: there is no webhook for the prod account.
+The Prod build will automatically be triggered by a successful run of the Stg build (using the related account Ids and Build region parameter values).
 - (Optional) To stop contributors from committing code directly to the master branch, setup a master branch protection rule in GitHub.
 Only peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
     - in your GitHub account, select *Settings*.
     - Go to the *Branches* section, and click on *Add rule*